-- 1.2 For the purpose of setting up two RLNG based combined cycle power plants of 1,230 MW at Haveli Bahadur Shah ('HBS'), District Jhang and 1,223 MW at Balloki, District Kasur respectively, the Company entered into Engineering, Procurement and Construction ('EPC') contracts for both plants. - 1.3 The EPC contractor for HBS plant was a joint venture of Power Construction Corporation of China and Qavi Engineers (Private) Limited ('PCCC-QEL') whereas the EPC contractor for Balloki plant was a joint venture of Harbin Electric International and Habib Rafiq (Private) Limited ('HEI-HRL'). - 1.4 National Electric Power Regulatory Authority ('NEPRA') had determined reference generation tariff for both HBS and Balloki plants on 09 August 2016.
+- 1.2 National Electric Power Regulatory Authority ('NEPRA') had determined reference generation tariff for both HBS and Balloki plants on 09 August 2016.
 The Commercial Operations Date ('CoD') tariff was determined for both plants on 19 February 2020 which was subsequently revised on 20 May 2020.
-The Return on Equity ('RoE') tariff has been reduced by NEPRA vide its order dated 18 February 2021 with effect from 6 October 2020. - 1.5 PPAs for the two plants were entered between the Company and CPPA on October 29, 2016 for the period of 30 years and Gas Supply Agreements ('GSAs') were entered, for HBS and Balloki plants with Sui Northern Gas Pipelines Limited ('SNGPL') on 29 October 2016 for the period of 15 years. - 1.6 The Company entered into two agreements for operation and maintenance activities of the HBS and Balloki plants with SEPCO III Electric Power Construction Corporation ('SEPCO III') dated 04 May 2017, and TNB Repair & Maintenance SDN BHD ('TNB') dated 05 May 2017 respectively for the period of 12 years.
+The Return on Equity ('RoE') tariff has been reduced by NEPRA vide its order dated 18 February 2021 with effect from 6 October 2020. - 1.3 PPAs for the two plants were entered between the Company and CPPA on October 29, 2016 for the period of 30 years and Gas Supply Agreements ('GSAs') were entered, for HBS and Balloki plants with Sui Northern Gas Pipelines Limited ('SNGPL') on 29 October 2016 for the period of 15 years. - 1.4 The Company entered into two agreements for operation and maintenance activities of the HBS and Balloki plants with SEPCO III Electric Power Construction Corporation ('SEPCO III') dated 04 May 2017, and TNB Repair & Maintenance SDN BHD ('TNB') dated 05 May 2017 respectively for the period of 12 years.
 The Company also entered into two Long Term Service Agreements ('LTSA') with General Electric ('GE') for both HBS and Balloki plants on 18 October 2016 for the period of 12 years.